mse-lang/AdInsightDashboard/replit.md

 A Korean-language advertising management dashboard for Venture Square, built to streamline the entire advertising sales lifecycle from initial inquiry through invoicing and payment tracking.
 The application manages advertisers, ad slots, quotes, materials, and performance analytics with a focus on Korean business workflows and terminology.

+**Public Access**: The application is publicly accessible without authentication requirements, designed for internal use within a trusted network environment.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes

+**2025-10-26**: Removed authentication system
+- Disabled email-based magic link authentication
+- Application now directly accessible without login
+- Removed login and verification pages from routing
+- Authentication routes commented out in server (can be re-enabled if needed)
+- Users can access all features immediately upon visiting the application URL

 ## System Architecture